loyjoy/welcome/documentation/pro_campaign/PRO_CAMPAIGN_PIN_EMAIL.md

   <img src="PIN/PIN_fields.png" alt="API PIN fields" title="API PIN Email fields in LoyJoy" width="600"/>
 </p>

-Awesome! :tada: You just created your first giveaway in the LoyJoy chat.
+Awesome! :tada: You are one step closer to sending PIN emails from ProCampaign.
 One more step to go!

 ## 4. Configure the data transfer